pattersam/citypulse-etl/docs/report.md

 The primary goal of this project is to get the raw CityPulse datasets into a format that can be queried for visualisation and analysis.

-To this end, the desired outcome of the project is a functioning end-to-end MVP of the pipeline which takes the raw data, applies basic transformations, and populates an empty database.
+To this end, the desired outcome of the project is a functioning end-to-end MVP of the pipeline which takes the raw data, applies basic transformations, and populates a target database.

-The main constraint of this project is time.
-It is being performed over a weekend as a recruitment challenge.
+The main constraint on this project is time.
+It is being performed by a single developer over a weekend as a recruitment challenge.
 Therefore, only one iteration of design and development is being conducted.
 This means that while the primary goal is being achieved, there will be plenty of potential follow up work to further iterate, refine and improve the solution.

 In terms of technological constraints, since this project is starting from scracth and is being developed in isolation from any other systems, only open-source libraries and local computing resources are going to be used.
 However, technologies will be chosen that will enable the tool to be used with other databases and deployment environments.